 The variety was cultivated in Greece near the city of Corinth, from which it derives its name.

-In Australia, the main grape variety used in raisin production is muscat gordo blanco.
+The main grape variety used in Australian raisin production is muscat gordo blanco.
 It is larger than other varieties grown for drying and has a muscat flavour.
 Raisins are harvested towards the end of the season and have a seed that is removed during processing.

 One of the oldest-known dried fruits, raisins have been enjoyed since ancient times.
 The name derives from the Latin racemus, which means ‘a cluster of grapes or berries’.

 Growers are planting grape varieties that are more rain tolerant, produce higher yields, and have greater market demand.

 The most popular new varieties are Sunmuscat and Sunglo, which were first imported into Australia by the CSIRO in the 1970s.

 Wine and table grape varieties are also dried from time to time.